 The song, both gorgeous and sad, was inspired by “Love,” a sculpture presented at the Burning Man music and art festival in 2015 by Ukraine artist Alexandr Milov.

 The work of art is a wire construction depicting two people sitting back to back, seemingly frustrated with one another.
 Inside the two are smaller glowing statues of children, reaching out to one another.

 “What it said to me is as we grow up and grow older, we have egos, and those egos get in the way of communication, being able to actually connect with each other,” Mills said.
 “But really deep down, that innocence, that inner child, just wants to connect.
 And I think if people would bring that part of themselves forward more often, we’d be happier and have better relationships.
 The song is about what happens when we don’t.
 It’s highlighting all the toxic behaviors that are associated with that.”

 Passive-aggressive behavior.
 Drinking through problems.
 A refusal to grow beyond what was into what is.
 The song, while cynically holding a mirror up to some of man’s worst demons, ironically was what brought the band together.

 “After I joined, Jeff said ‘Hey, I really want to write a song that plays to your musical background,’” Doran said.
 “He wrote the song and brought it to me.
 ‘Young’ is one of my favorite songs on the EP.
 It’s just a really beautiful song, and I’m really happy Jeff wrote it.”

 As am I.

-Violet Crime celebrates the release of the “Paper Queen” EP Saturday, June 29, at Bottom Lounge (1375 W. Lake St., Chicago), along with Johari Noelle, Bright Kid and Holly, and students from the Intonation Music, which the band is supporting through a partnership with Play Together through Kickstarter.
+Violet Crime celebrates the release of the “Paper Queen” EP Saturday, June 29, at Bottom Lounge (1375 W. Lake St., Chicago), along with Bright Kid, The Darling Suns and students from the Intonation Music program, which the band is supporting through a partnership with Play Together through Kickstarter.